How to Get Started

 Each trade is different, with specialized skillsets, unique opportunities and varied career paths.

-If you are not ready to apply to an apprenticeship program, then a pre-apprenticship may be a good fit for you.
+If you are not ready to apply to an apprenticeship program, then an apprenticeship readiness program such as Raising the Bar may be a good fit for you.
 These short programs, typically about six weeks long, provide participants with technical and job readiness skills that will prepare them for a career in construction.

 Step 3: Apply to an Apprenticeship